zyzz15620/luck-calendar/README.md

 - **Mobile App**: Making a version for Android

 ## Conclusion
-I enjoyed every step of creating **xemngay.opnline**.
+I enjoyed every step of creating **xemngay.online**.
 It allowed me to merge my interests in web development and automation testing into a single cohesive project.
 While it is not yet fully complete, I intend to continue improving and expanding this project over time as I develop new skills.
 Feel free to explore the website: [www.xemngay.online](https://www.xemngay.online/)